awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 - Output MUST NOT be released until otherwise indicated.
-- If all bytes have been provided and this operation is unable to complete the above steps with the available encrypted message bytes, this operation MUST halt and indicate a failure to the caller.
+- If all bytes have been provided and this operation is unable to complete the above steps with the consumable encrypted message bytes, this operation MUST halt and indicate a failure to the caller.
-- If this operation successfully completes the above steps but there are available bytes which are intended to be decrypted, this operation MUST fail.
+- If this operation successfully completes the above steps but there are consumable bytes which are intended to be decrypted, this operation MUST fail.

 ### Parse the header